true-async/php-true-async-rfc/basic.md

 ```
 Let's examine how this example works.

-1. `socketListen` creates a new Scope for coroutines that will handle all connections.
+1. `socketServer` creates a new Scope for coroutines that will handle all connections.
-2. Each new connection is processed using `connectionHandler()` in a separate Scope, which is inherited from the main one.
+2. Each new connection is processed using `connectionHandler()` in a separate `Scope`,
+which is inherited from the main one.
-3. `connectionHandler` creates two coroutines: `connectionLimiter()` and `connectionChecker()`.
+3. `connectionHandler` creates a new `Scope` for the `connectionLimiter` and `connectionChecker` coroutines.
+4. `connectionHandler` creates coroutine: `connectionLimiter()` to limit the processing time of the request.
-4. `connectionHandler` creates another coroutine, `connectionChecker()`, to monitor the connection's activity.
+5. `connectionHandler` creates coroutine, `connectionChecker()`, to monitor the connection's activity.
 As soon as the client disconnects, `connectionChecker` will cancel all coroutines related to the request.
-5. If the main Scope is closed, all coroutines handling requests will also be canceled.
+6. If the main `Scope` is closed, all coroutines handling requests will also be canceled.

 ```
 GLOBAL <- globalScope